typedb/typedb-docs/06-management/03-migration-and-backup.md

 ### Schema Migration

 The first step of migration is to migrate your schema.
-The  `grakn server schema` command allows you to get the current schema of a Grakn database as a single Graql `define` query.
-This schema query can then be loaded via `grakn console` to the new server.
+The `database schema my-database-name` command in Grakn Console allows you to get the current schema of a Grakn database as a single Graql `define` query.
+This schema query can then be loaded via the Console to the new server.

 Export the old schema:
 ```
+old/grakn console
-old/grakn server schema [database] > schema.gql
+database schema [database]
 ```

+Copy the schema into a file named `schema.gql`.

 You can skip the step of exporting schema if you already have a copy of your schema to import.